andrew-lundy/hacking-with-swift/README.md

 # hacking-with-swift
-My 39 projects from the Hacking with Swift Tutorials (9/39), challenges included!
+My 39 projects from the Hacking with Swift Tutorials (20/39).

 I am working on these projects and aim to have them done by the end of October, 2019.